joy2fun/larelay/README.md

 ## Debugging

-Larelay is shipped with integration for [Laravel Telescope](https://laravel.com/docs/11.x/telescope) , which allows you to easily inspect all incoming requests and forwarded requests.
+Larelay is shipped with integration for [Laravel Telescope](https://laravel.com/docs/11.x/telescope) , which allows you to easily inspect all incoming requests and forwarded requests (HTTP Client requests in Laravel).